• Skip to primary navigation

 • 1 cup white vinegar

-• 1 ½ teaspoons canning salt - not table salt
+• 1 ½ teaspoons canning salt - Kosher or sea salt can be used instead

 • 1 ½ teaspoons celery seed